manticoresoftware/docker/README.md

         soft: -1
         hard: -1
     volumes:
-      - ~/data:/var/lib/manticore
+      - ./data:/var/lib/manticore
-#      - manticore.conf:/etc/manticoresearch/manticore.conf # uncommment if you use a custom config
+#      - ./manticore.conf:/etc/manticoresearch/manticore.conf # uncommment if you use a custom config
 ```

-You can connect to it by running `docker-compose exec manticore mysql`.
+Besides using the exposed ports 9306 and 9308 you can log into the instance by running `docker-compose exec manticore mysql`.

 ### HTTP protocol